 Polygenic hypercholesterolaemia

 ‘Hypercholesterolaemia’ simply means too much cholesterol in the blood.
 And ‘polygenic’ means there are many different genes involved.
-So, if you have polygenic hypercholesteroleamia this means your cholesterol is raised because of the small effects of many different genes all added together.
+So, if you have polygenic hypercholesterolaemia this means your cholesterol is raised because of the small effects of many different genes all added together.

 Without treatment, the cholesterol in your blood will be higher than the healthy levels.
 The cholesterol can collect in your arteries and lead to serious problems such as heart attacks and strokes.
 But there are treatments available to lower your cholesterol and a healthy lifestyle will help too.